ros2/ros2_documentation/source/Tutorials/Logging-and-logger-configuration.rst

 Logger level configuration: configuration file
 --------------------------------------------

-The severity level for loggers could be set in a configuration file and setting environment variable ``RCUTILS_LOGGING_CONFIG_FILE`` to point to the file path
+The severity level for loggers could be set in a configuration file and setting environment variable ``RCUTILS_LOGGING_CONFIG_FILE`` to point to the file path.

 .. tabs::